enonic/react4xp-build-components/README.md

 If you set the `EXTERNALS` [constant](#constants) object, it will be used as the `externals` value in this webpack config script.
 You can use the same config file with the [react4xp-runtime-externals](https://www.npmjs.com/package/react4xp-runtime-externals) helper, which will then build those libraries the same way as other dependencies but in a chunk of their own, nicely handled by the React4xp runtime.
 This allows them to function as regular webpack externals in the client, AND be used as dependencies for the react4xp runtime.
 This is also a different, easy way to insert additional dependency libraries that are needed both in client- and server-side runtime.

-Supported syntax is as a straight object in the config JSON file, for example:
+Supported syntax is as a straight object in the config JSON file, for example in `react4xpConfig.json`:

 ```json
 {